caiohferreiradev/slugger/README.md

 # Slugger
-This algorithmn aims to convert words to slug by simply inserting it into the program that is based on ASCII table.
+This algorithmn aims to convert words to slug for SEO image optimization by simply inserting it in terminal.